 Note: After the Food and Drug Administration (FDA) approves a drug, it tracks and reviews side effects of the medication.
 If you develop a side effect while taking Januvia and want to tell the FDA about it, visit MedWatch.

 Januvia may cause serious side effects, including some long-term side effects (such as heart failure).
 The list below may not include all possible serious side effects of the drug.
-For more information, you can refer to Januvia’s medication guide.
+For more information, you can refer to Januvia’s prescribing information.

 If you develop serious side effects while taking Januvia, call your doctor right away.
 If the side effects seem life threatening or you think you’re having a medical emergency, immediately call 911 or your local emergency number.